thosgood/this-weeks-finds/markdown/1-50/week29.md

 the development of new branches of algebra (namely, quantum groups and braided tensor categories), it seems that the higher-dimensional cases will require still further "higher-dimensional algebra."
-One approach, which is still being born, involves the use of "n-categories," which are generalizations of braided tensor categories suited for higher- dimensional physics.
-(See for example the papers by Crane in "[week2](week2.html)," by Kapranov and Voevodsky in "[week4](week4.html)," by Fischer and Freed (separately) in [week12](week12.html), and the one by Gordon, Power, and Street below.)
+One approach, which is still being born, involves the use of "$n$-categories," which are generalizations of braided tensor categories suited for higher- dimensional physics.
+(See for example the papers by Crane in "week2", by Kapranov and Voevodsky in
+"week4", by Fischer and Freed (separately) in "week12", and the one by Gordon, Power, and Street below.)
-Lawrence has instead chosen to invent "n-algebras," which are vector spaces equipped with operations corresponding to the ways one can subdivide (n-1)-dimensional simplices into more such simplices.
-(See the paper by Chung, Fukuma and Shapere in "[week16](week16.html)" for some of the physics motivation here.)
+Lawrence has instead chosen to invent "$n$-algebras," which are vector spaces equipped with operations corresponding to the ways one can subdivide $(n-1)$-dimensional simplices into more such simplices.
+(See the paper by Chung, Fukuma and Shapere in "week16" for some of the physics motivation here.)

 These alternative approaches should someday be seen as different aspects